djlastnight/ProgressFrontEndTask/README.md

   - Thank you for choosing our UI for WPF suite!

 You can download a [complied version](https://github.com/djlastnight/ProgressFrontEndTask/releases) of the task.
+You will need `Microsoft .NET Framework 4.5` or newer to run it on your PC.

 Greetings,